DEFENSIVE COACHING STAFF

 The University of West Florida hired longtime college coach Darian Dulin as Defensive Coordinator in February of 2017.

-Dulin has 20 years experience as a college coach, including 17 as a head coach and coordinator.
+Dulin came to UWF with 20 years experience as a college coach, including 17 as a head coach and coordinator.

 "We are very excited to add a coach with the experience of Darian Dulin to our staff," Shinnick said.
 "He brings a great work ethic and has a wealth of football knowledge.
 Darian is a great teacher, great father and husband and I am looking forward to him having a positive impact on our players.
 We are excited to welcome Darian and his family to UWF and Pensacola."